arielherself/espresso/README.md

 Listen to an abridged version of the subscriber-only briefing.

-<strong>Taiwan</strong>’s president, Tsai Ing-wen, made a rare visit onboard a naval warship to oversee annual military exercises.
+<strong>Taiwan’s </strong>president, Tsai Ing-wen, made a rare visit onboard a naval warship to oversee annual military exercises.
 Ms Tsai applauded soldiers for their “ability and determination” to defend Taiwan.
 The week-long drills come amid rising concerns over a possible Chinese invasion.
 [Nancy Pelosi](https://te.arielherself.xyz/china/2022/07/21/talk-of-nancy-pelosi-visiting-taiwan-angers-china), Speaker of America’s House of Representatives, plans to visit Taiwan in August, much to the chagrin of China.

-The <strong>Oak Fire</strong> near Yosemite National Park was only “10% contained” on Monday, according to <strong>California’s</strong> fire department, despite thousands of firefighters being deployed to tackle it.
-Governor Gavin Newsom declared a state of emergency in the area; its smoke was anticipated in the San Francisco Bay Area by Monday night.
-The [wildfire](https://te.arielherself.xyz/the-economist-reads/2022/07/08/what-to-read-to-understand-the-burning-of-the-american-west) ignited on Friday and has so far set over 16,700 acres (6,758 hectares) of land ablaze.
+<strong>China </strong>attempted to obtain insider information from America’s <strong>Federal Reserve</strong>, according to an investigation by a Senate committee.
+The investigation identified “a sustained effort by China, over more than a decade, to gain influence over the Federal Reserve and a failure by the Federal Reserve to combat this threat effectively.”
+The Fed disputed the investigation’s findings, calling it “unfair, unsubstantiated, and unverified”.

 <strong>OneWeb</strong> and <strong>Eutelsat</strong>, two satellite companies, announced plans to merge in an attempt to create a European <strong>satellite internet</strong> provider that could rival SpaceX’s Starlink.
 The deal values OneWeb at $3.4bn; once it closes OneWeb shareholders will own 50% of Eutelsat.
 OneWeb went bankrupt in 2020 but was bailed out, in part by Britain’s government.